Masala Omelette

 - Flip the omelette using a flat spatula and cook from the other side as well.

 - Flip again and fold it in half.
-Serve hot with buttered toast and tomato ketchup.
+Serve hot.

 I love Indian omelettes very much.
 Thanks for sharing these recipes.